-4.15.3 Any concealed space which may be a path for fire spread within internal walls or floors which are fire separations, or within external walls, shall have cavity barriers or be fire stopped (see Paragraph 4.4), at all common junctions (see Figures 4.10 and 4.11).
+4.15.3 Any concealed space which may be a path for fire spread within internal walls or floors which are fire separations, or within external walls, shall have cavity barriers or shall be fire stopped (see Paragraph 4.4), at all common junctions (see Figures 4.10 and 4.11).

 In multi-storey buildings, it is essential to avoid rapid vertical fire spread between floors.
-Paragraph 5.7.14 deals with the particular requirement for external walls, where 'curtain wall' type construction may create extensive cavities.